codex-academy/codeX_Feb2015Intro/t5-test-your-function.md

 ### Tasks

 In this task you need to write a function called `setTestStatus`.
-It takes two parameters: the id of an element and the test status.
-Calling this function should like this: `setTestStatus('testresult', 'passing');`.
+It takes three parameters: the id of the element; the id of the button; the test status.
+Calling this function should like this: `setTestStatus('testResult', 'testButton' 'passing');`.

 Create files called: